 Historically, Apple’s lack of support for mobile web notifications has dramatically slowed the adoption and utility of web push as a channel.
 Previously, even if an Apple device had a supported browser installed, users would still have been unable to receive web push notifications.

-How You Can Implement Mobile Web Push Notifications
+How to Implement Mobile Web Push Notifications

 1) Know the Basics of How They Work

 Mobile web notifications are displayed on the corner of a user’s screen in a fashion that’s strikingly similar to a mobile push notification… (Wow!)
-On a mobile screen, they appear at the top, or right side of a mobile device’s screen provided that a user has their web browser open.
+On a mobile screen, they appear at the top or right side of a mobile device’s screen, provided that a user has their web browser open.

-The delivery of push notifications involves two APIs—a notification API and a push API.
+The delivery of push notifications involves two APIs — a notification API and a push API.
 Every browser uses a different notification delivery service to deliver web push notifications.
 Chrome uses Firebase Cloud Messaging (FCM), Safari uses Apple Push Notification Service (APNS), and Firefox uses MDN Servers.
+To start sending notifications, you’ll first need to install a web-based SDK from a web push service on your site.

 2) Understand Permissions Frameworks

 Mobile web push notifications are a permissions-based channel, similar to SMS or email.
-Relative to SMS or email opt-in processes, web push permissions are easier to implement.
+Although the prompting experience is similar to desktop web push notifications, on mobile devices, the native browser permissions prompt takes up a user’s entire screen.

 3) Be Strategic With Your Opt-In Strategy

 When it comes to requesting opt-ins for the mobile web channel, you’ll want to be strategic in when, how, and in what way you ask to open this new mode of communication.
-When requesting permissions, most companies can benefit from a subtle approach instead of blasting a generic request to all of their web users at the default time.

 Delaying the Native Prompt